teiniker/teiniker-lectures-softwaretesting/doc/introduction/python.md

 # Python Tutorial

 In this repository, we use the Python programming language to learn about different testing techniques.
-For this reason, it is important to understand the basics of the Python programming language.
+For this reason, it is important to understand the basics of Python.
 Fortunately, Python is a very common language and there are numerous freely available resources on the Internet.

 If you need help on individual topics related to Python programming, first check the official